sinanejadebrahim/ceph-cluster-deployment/README.md

 # ceph-cluster-deployment
 first of all redhat's recommendation is at least 3 servers for your cluster, we're using 3 here too, but you can use 1 or 2 servers depending on your expectation from your cluster, for example if you use 1 server and that server goes down for any reason, you'll go down in history as the guy who used 1 server for storage backend and now that the server is down, the whole company is in crisis mode, so don't be that guy :D <br>
 <br>
-i'm using ubuntu for our servers and centos7 as our client which we later use.(we're gonna deploy and use ceph rbd block device too), but same steps could be followed for other distros to, not nuch is gonna change.<br>
+i'm using ubuntu for our servers and centos7 as our client which we later use.(we're gonna deploy and use ceph rbd block device too), but same steps could be followed for other distros to, not much is gonna change.<br>
 first, we need some prerequisites on our servers: <br>
 1. Python 3
 ```